 It's a pretty simple procedure these days to book airline tickets online.
 There are several 'consolidator' internet sites such as Flight Centre, Expedia, Sky Scanner, Flight Network, etc which will give you comparisons on all available carriers to/from your required destination.
 There are many daily airline connections from international cities to/from Madrid.
-We suggest you book your airfare early to get the best price.
+We suggest you book, or at least monitor, your airfares early to get the best price.